ktor-doc-jp/ktor-doc-jp/advanced/build-from-source.md

 We usually provide binary version previews at bintray:
 <https://bintray.com/kotlin/ktor/ktor>

-In addition, you can use jitpack to get bleeding edge artifacts compiled from master:
+Additionally, you can use jitpack to get bleeding edge artifacts compiled from master:
 <https://jitpack.io/#ktorio/ktor>

-## Downloading the sources
+## Downloading the source
 {: #get-git-sources}

-You can get the lastest version of Ktor using GIT to clone Ktor's repository:
+You can get the latest version of Ktor using git to clone Ktor's repository:

 ```
 git clone https://github.com/ktorio/ktor.git